Employment Rights Act 2025

 - Equality reporting (expanding reporting duties on large employers)

 The upcoming changes are significant, and many employers are understandably concerned about how to prepare.
-With some provisions taking effect soon after the Bill passes and others in 2026 and 2027, it is crucial to take action now.
+With some provisions taking effect soon after the Act passes and others in 2026 and 2027, it is crucial to take action now.

 We are committed to helping our clients navigate this complex landscape with customised action plans that detail the proposed laws, implementation timelines, and specific impacts on your business.
 By partnering with us on a fixed-cost basis, you’ll gain clarity on the changes that will affect your operations and prioritise your next steps.